History of Deportivo de A Coruña: 2005/2006: Caparrós and the 'Transition Year'

 Now the season of Deportivo was becoming more difficult and the team had to react at Betis Sevilla.
 Although the home side dominated that match, Rubén's goal near the end earned Depor three valuable points.
 Despite this result, there remained unrest in the squad and striker Diego Tristán had a row with Caparrós.
 He had scored just one goal in the past eleven matches (Copa included) and still had failed to impress.
 Caparrós had been making many changes in his line-ups until that moment, and the team had even more troubles being creative with the absence of Valerón; many goals kept coming out of standard plays.
 Usually, good results are always the best medicine for a team facing difficulties.
-But again the team couldn't win at home: this time against Zaragoza (1-1), thanks to fine saves of Molina, with another sending-off of Coloccini.
+But again the team could not win at home: this time against Zaragoza (1-1), thanks to fine saves of Molina, with another sending-off of Coloccini.
 On 26 February 2006, the team was eight again in the Liga and had to travel to Pamplona to meet fourth-placed Osasuna.
-The team were 1-0 down when during the break Diego Tristán entered the match.
-After the break, it was Sergio who equalized and the Andalucian striker earned Deportivo another away win (2-1).
+The team were 1–0 down when during the break Diego Tristán entered the match.
+After the break, it was Sergio who equalized and the Andalucian striker earned Deportivo another away win (2–1).

 But it remained a season of ups and downs, of highlights and drama; of optimism and pessimism, of losing ‘easy’ matches and winning unexpectedly.
 For example, Deportivo did pretty well at the Nou Camp and were leading with two goals against one after half an hour.
 Another away victory, this time against the mighty Liga leaders and with it a return to the European spots, looked possible.
 However, after ninety minutes the score-board reflected a 3–2 loss and defender Jorge Andrade was diagnosed to be out for the rest of the season, including the World Cup 2006.
 One week later, seventeenth-placed Real Sociedad looked to be the ideal candidate for Deportivo to achieve their first home win of the year 2006 against.
 But again there was only frustration after ninety minutes: 0–1.
 Three days later the balsam of the season, the Copa del Rey, was restarted again with the Semifinal second leg against Espanyol.
 It was the final blow to Depor's aspirations as once again the team lacked being creative enough upfront against Lotina's men: 0-0.
 It was 15 March 2007: the team now was out of the Copa del Rey, ninth in the Liga and had to finish the season without Valerón and Jorge Andrade.